matheuscfernandes/sponge-ridges/cad.md

 <p>&nbsp;</p>

+## Files Description
-Each folder contains CAD files for porous large, small and non-porous versions of design.
-Also included are the structural beam-like structures.
+Respective folders containing CAD files for geometries presented in paper.
+These include: porous large, small and non-porous versions of the hydrodynamc designs.
+Also included are the structural analysis designs.

 <p>&nbsp;</p>